mezzolite/react-crud-frontend/README.md

 </p>
 </details>

-4. Put the name of the app in an h1 tag in the Header component.
+4. Put the name of this app in an h1 tag in the Header component.
 Give it a className of "header".
-Make sure it renders on the screen.
+Make sure it renders in the UI.

 <details><summary>SHOW CODE</summary>
 <p>